Having a strong chest (pectoral muscles) is one of the most desirable physical trait there is (especially for men).

 These are exactly the same as the chest dips in the top overall exercises section (#3).
 The only difference is that you will obviously be performing them on rings.

-One key is to make sure that you set the rings far enough apart so that the straps are not rubbing or even touching your forearms as you move up and down.
+Make sure that you set the rings far enough apart so that the straps are not rubbing or even touching your forearms as you move up and down.
 Having them touch your arms eliminates the lateral freedom of movement removing the purpose of the gymnastics rings.

 3) Iron Cross

 Finally, the granddaddy of all bodyweight exercises.
-In my opinion the iron cross is the ultimate bodyweight feat of strength.
+In my opinion, the iron cross is the ultimate bodyweight feat of strength.
 The numero uno way of proving just how badass and strong you are.

-It sounds easy, but in reality this is an EXTREMELY difficult movement that many, many strong people cannot execute.
+It sounds easy, but in reality, this is an EXTREMELY difficult movement that many, many strong people cannot execute.
 Like the planche push-up, perfecting the iron cross can take years and years of practice.

 Also, unless you are an experienced gymnast and have been completing these for years, do not attempt them alone.
 In fact, even the most experienced bodyweight trainer should have a spotter present while attempting them.